-We also own Milton Country Park, a 38 hectare former sand and gravel pit which we developed into a country park in the early 1990s.
-Management of Milton Country Park is carried out by Cambridge Sport Lakes Trust under a long term lease.
+The Council developed this 38 hectare former sand and gravel pit into a country park in the early 1990s.
+It is now managed by independent charity, Cambridge Sport Lakes Trust, under a long term lease.
 The park includes woodland, water, and grassy meadow habitats which the Trust manages to support and enhance biodiversity and the natural environment.
 Visitors to the park can enjoy an abundance of wildlife throughout the year.